 Corporate social responsibility events can contribute to the organization’s bottom line in more ways than one.
 The first way is via EMPLOYEE ENGAGEMENT.

 Employees will get buzzing when they hear about CSR activities, especially those where they get to play an active role.
-It gives them a purpose and makes them believe that they are a part of something significant and impactful.

 CSR activities could increase employee retention and productivity in a world where employees no longer take jobs based on salary alone and consider workplace culture and values.
-When employees see that you are committed to a cause, it inspires them and even enlightens them on how your business impacts the world.

-These statistics reveal one thing; clients and customers will purchase from companies that instead encourage and execute CSR initiatives.
+These statistics reveal one thing: clients and customers will purchase from companies that instead encourage and execute CSR initiatives.

 3 CSR Ideas for Your Organization